nextflow-io/faq/README.md

 The upside of splitting the channels is that given our three unaligned fasta files (`broccoli.fa`, `onion.fa` and `carrots.fa`) six alignment processes (three x ClustalW) + (three x T-Coffee) will be executed as parallel processes.

-#### 4. Why the hell do I keep getting “did you forget to escape \${5} errors”?
-Variables explained.

-How to I use a Nextflow variable and in the script part of process?
-How to I use a Bash/Perl/Python variable and in the script part of process?
-How to I make a Bash/Perl/Python variable a Nextflow variable.

 #### 5. I have executables in my code, how should I call them in Nextflow?